 Martha: "Because we're talking on video and want to share this on our website, we can't really say the name of the company.
 But again, we're happy to share that if you complete this contact form.
 But this particular companies essential oil plants are grown and harvested in they natural habitat.
 There's a lot of variation.
 There's a lot of oils popping up everywhere from little health food stores to Whole Foods to Sprouts to farmer's markets and online.
 So there's a lot of variability.
 And one reason why we really love these oils is because they are harvested and grown in their natural habitat.
 Again, it sort of like makes sense if lavender grows in Provence you want to get the lavender from Provence, not the lavender from Seattle.
 It's going to be better grown in it's natural habitat."

 Peter: "With all those other sources that you described, you don't always know you're getting in a bottle.
 But they do multiple third party tests which certifies the purity of the oil in the bottle, so you know what you're getting.
 There's no question."

 Martha: "Right.
 So they're some of the purest and you want to look for therapeutic grade.
 And the way you're going to know that is on the side of the bottle it'll say supplemental facts and it will tell you the supplemental information per serving.
 That will tell you it's safe for ingestion.
 And there's a lot of question around that, but if you see that then you know - you always want to read your bottle because some will say do not ingest.
 So obviously then you wouldn't want to do that.
 You always want to follow the direction on the bottle.

 So another great oil, sort of a master oil, is frankincense.
-It’s a very pricey oil, but there’s reason for it’s priciness.
+It's a very pricey oil, but there's reason for it's priciness.
 It kind of makes sense, the three wise men right, brought it to baby Jesus so it had to have some power even thousands of years ago.
-So what else is frankincense oil good for?”
+So what else is frankincense oil (affiliate link) good for?"